You've made it to the edge of the day,

 You can simply arrive,

-This room has been waiting for you,
+And maybe you sense it this room has been waiting for you,

 A place where you are received,

-If it feels right,
+Exactly as you are if it feels right,

-You can whisper,
+You can whisper inwardly,

 Let me come home,

-And if you don't feel anything,
+Let me come home and if you don't feel anything,

 That's fine,

-Coming home is very quiet,
+Sometimes coming home is very quiet,

 First,